 JEREMY BENTHAM SCHOLARS MMXXVI

-Who May Apply: Adults - Individuals ages 18+ who are either current undergraduate or postgrad students, professionals, or retirees who believe in the power of lifelong learning.
+Who may apply: Adults - Individuals ages 18+ who are either current undergraduate or postgraduate students, professionals, or retirees who believe in the power of lifelong learning.

 STUDIA HUMANITATIS (HUMANITIES) + CREATIVE WRITING